As offices continue to reopen, space is something that has to be reimagined.

 Enter, visitor management.

-What is visitor management?
+What is Visitor Management?

-Visitor management, or visitor management systems (VMS), refers to any process that helps an organization keep track of the people that visit your on-site location.
+Visitor management, or visitor management solutions (VMS), refers to any process that helps an organization keep track of the people that visit your on-site location.
 Policies can vary by organization, facility type, industry, or geographic location.

 1. Streamlines check-in to welcome guests

 As meetings, conferences, interviews, and other events that need personal interactions resume in-person attendance, you can schedule them for a certain date so that you can proceed with these social events without worrying about overlaps and virus contraction.
-Additionally, any uninvited visitor can be screened for safety before being allowed entry into the premises.
+Additionally, any uninvited visitor can be screened by security personnel for safety before being allowed entry into the premises.

 A VMS makes it easy to locate a visitor’s information instantly instead of having to sift through pages of information.
 This makes it more difficult to fake entries, times of arrival, and departures.
 And, unlike collecting records manually, digital VMS can save time by efficiently analyzing and recording dates.